ZhiQi12/Orbital-/README.md

 | Emotions |  |

 #### Database Update Scheduling
 Extracts all existing module codes from the database.
-For each module code, perform one round of webscrapping and sentiment analysis.
+For each module code, perform one round of web scraping and sentiment analysis.
 After which, update the database of the new ratings, comments and emotions.

 This ensures that users view the most recent (and thus most reliable) rating for that module.